3 months Premium FREE

 Sector Context

-Realty Income operates as a real estate investment trust (REIT) specializing in freestanding, single-tenant commercial properties under long-term, net lease agreements.
-In the REIT sector, traditional GAAP P/E and net income payout ratios are heavily distorted by non-cash real estate depreciation, making Cash Flow, FFO, and AFFO the mandatory primary metrics for evaluating dividend sustainability.
-By law, REITs must distribute at least 90% of their taxable income to shareholders, resulting in naturally high payout ratios.
+Realty Income operates as a real estate investment trust (REIT), acquiring and managing freestanding commercial properties under long-term net lease agreements where tenants pay most operating expenses.
+In the REIT sector, traditional metrics like GAAP P/E and net income payout ratios are distorted by massive non-cash real estate depreciation; investors must instead focus on Price/Funds From Operations (P/FFO) and AFFO payout ratios, which accurately reflect the company's strong cash generation and legal requirement to distribute at least 90% of taxable income.

 Temporary Opportunity Identified